14/03/2024

 The CLOCK gene has been associated with differences in sleep onset problems as it’s role entails regulating circadian rhythms which impact sleeping patternⁱ⁹ whilst GABRA6 also has implications in sleep quality.²⁰

-It’s fascinating what your DNA can tell you when you let it and with our innovative DNA Nutrition & Lifestyle package, you can listen to your body’s unheard preferences.
+It’s fascinating what your DNA can tell you when you let it and with our innovative Nutrition & Lifestyle DNA Test, you can listen to your body’s unheard preferences.
 Our latest blog talks on this test’s ability to identify caffeine sensitivity, deficiency in vital vitamins, optimal workout routines and much more – How a Genetic Health Test can show your ideal workout & diet plan

-If you’re sick of feeling tiredness all the time, have any concerns about your health, or would simply like some peace of mind, get in touch with us today.
+If you’re sick of feel tired all the time, have any concerns about your health, or would simply like some peace of mind, get in touch with us today.
 Book an Everyman/Everywoman, an Everyathlete if your eager for sports performance improvements or get more information about our other tests at https://randoxhealth.com/en-GB/.

 - Hunt A, Harrington D, Robinson S. Vitamin B12 deficiency.
 BMJ.
 2014;349(sep04 1):g5226-g5226. doi:10.1136/bmj.g5226